Vivobarefoot Primus Trio Review Facts

 Trio has excellent breathability.
 The upper has lightweight, thin wide hide leather with perforation holes on the sides of the midfoot.
 The lightweight breathable air mesh has larger ventilation holes and adds breathability to the tongue, toes

 and heel.
 The high level of ventilation was intended to allow the foot to breathe naturally as if running barefoot.
 This keeps the foot cool and dry.
-A minimal amount of stitching is used on the leather near the lacing system and the band across the heal, but it does not block air flow to cause irritation or hot spots, and does not take away from the total breathability of the shoe.
+A minimal amount of stitching is used on the leather near the lacing system and the band across the heal, but it does not block air flow to cause irritation or hot spots and does not take away from the total breathability of the shoe.

 The Primus Trio was designed to be as comfortable as possible, with a soft interior that does not weigh the foot down or feel like the user is wearing a shoe.
 The length is true to size and the width is normal and the toe box is slightly wide to allow the toes to splay naturally.
 The midsole is a soft leather footbed that does not require socks

 in order to feel comfortable.
 The zero drop, barefoot feel received compliments by some testers who normally have back pain and no longer had it after wearing this shoe.
 The very low stack height and weight, as well as the breathability, add to the comfortable barefoot feel.
-The upper is also comfortable with its soft wide hide leather and lacing system that create a snug and even fit.
+The upper is also comfortable with its soft wide hide leather and the lacing system that create a snug and even fit.
 The band around the heel helps keep it in place and provides a snug fit.
 The shoe is cut low to allow the ankle to move freely, and the comfortable sock-like fit also helps keep debris out of the shoe.
-Taking away from the comfort are that the toe box is not quite as wide as expected, feeling slightly narrow for someone with wide feet, and that the shoe does not have a tongue or a loop, so it can be difficult to put on or adjust.
+Taking away from the comfort is the fact that the toe box is not quite as wide as expected, feeling slightly narrow for someone with wide feet, and that the shoe does not have a tongue or a loop, so it can be difficult to put on or adjust.